 In the case of your own illness, NYIT may grant at its discretion a medical leave longer than required by the FMLA, up to six months from the original date your leave begins, subject to continued medical certification of disability.
 NYIT will continue to provide your benefits throughout the leave period (up to six months), but there will be no guaranteed reinstatement past the period required by the FMLA.
 If you do not return to work prior to six months from the original date of your leave, your employment will end and your record will reflect that you voluntarily resigned your position.

 If your leave is unpaid, pre-tax flexible spending contributions, health savings account contributions (for those enrolled in the High Deductible Health plan), and retirement plan contributions will not continue (including NYIT's contribution).
 If you use vacation/personal/sick time during your leave, the flexible spending, health savings account contributions (for those enrolled in the High Deductible Health plan) and retirement plan contributions will continue while you are being paid by NYIT.
-In addition, sick time and vacation time accruals continue only if you are being paid by NYIT.
+Sick time and vacation time accruals do not continue during your leave.

 A copy of the Family and Medical Leave Act is on file with the Office of Human Resources and is available for your review.